 UV is used as a primary disinfectant for all waterborne organisms.
 UV is used to photolyze contaminants.
 As the number of emerging pathogens increases, and as more contaminants need to be controlled, the demand for UV will grow.

-The degree of redundancy is determined by Neptune Benson engineers working with consulting engineers, typical number of reactors plus one for redundancy (n+1).
+The degree of redundancy is determined by ETS-UV product specialists working with consulting engineers, typical number of reactors plus one for redundancy (n+1).
 The delivered dose is controlled by continuously measuring the inputs of flow, water transmittance, and lamp intensity.
-The ETS-UV systems all use power switching to vary the lamp power to optimize both power consumption and lamp life.
-Neptune Benson has designed wipers to keep the optical paths free from contamination and a third party monitor can be inserted to verify the performance of the ETS-UV system.
+ETS-UV systems use power switching to vary the lamp power to optimize both power consumption and lamp life.
+Automatic wipers keep the optical paths free from contamination and a third party monitor can be inserted to verify the performance of the ETS-UV system.